3.6 Governance Committees, Metrics, and Remediation

 Applying governance in scenarios

-Imagine a quality report repeatedly fails validation because one unit documents a required element in free text while another uses a structured field.
-A weak response is to ask the analyst to manually fix every report cycle.
-A governance response defines the source of truth, updates documentation workflow, trains staff, changes the template if needed, and validates the next cycle.
-The report is not the only product; the controlled process is the product.
+Imagine a quality report repeatedly failing validation because one unit documents a required element in free text while another uses a structured field.
+A weak response asks the analyst to manually fix every cycle.
+A governance response defines the source of truth, updates the documentation workflow, trains staff, changes the template if needed, and validates the next cycle.
+The report is not the only product; the controlled process is.

-For the exam, look for answers that make accountability visible.
-A polite email may be part of communication, but it is rarely enough for recurring risk.
-The strongest choice uses policy, data, ownership, and follow-up.
-RHIA work protects the organization by making health information reliable enough for care, reporting, compliance, and leadership decisions.
+For the exam, choose answers that make accountability visible.
+The strongest choice uses policy, data, ownership, and follow-up to make health information reliable enough for care, reporting, compliance, and leadership decisions.

 Test Your Knowledge